MIT-Scioly/MIT-Scioly.github.io/awards-ceremony.md

 keywords: "awards ceremony"
 ---

-_Last updated: September 15, 2022_
+_Last updated: July 21, 2023_

 This page will continue to be updated as we finalize more details.
-Please check back later for more information regarding the 2023 awards ceremony.
+Please check back later for more information regarding the 2024 awards ceremony.